getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 >>> NOTE: Having a namespaced configuration file will override or mask all options having the same path in the default configuration files

+Most plugins will come with their own YAML configuration file.
+We recommend copying this file to the **user/config/plugins/** directory rather than editing configuration options directly to the file located in the plugin's directory.
+Doing this will ensure that an update to the plugin will not overwrite your settings, and keep all of your configurable options in one, convenient place.

+The YAML file that exists within the plugin's primary directory will act as a fallback.
+Any settings listed there and not in the User folder's copy will be picked up and used by Grav.